WorldModelers/python-kafka-streams/README.md

 ## What Is This?

 This project is a part of a collection of Python examples for working with kafka Streams via the [`Faust`](https://faust.readthedocs.io) library.
 This particular project contains a simple stream processor implementation.
-The other projects.
 The full suite of projects are the following:

 - [Producer](https://github.com/twosixlabs-dart/python-kafka-producer)
 - [Stream Processor](https://github.com/twosixlabs-dart/python-kafka-streams) (this project)